.. |br| raw:: html

 ...meta-karo-distro/dynamic-layers/recipes-core/bundles/files/private/development-1.key.pem

-.. note:: These key and cert is only a development key and cert.
-For productive usage, please create your own.
+.. note:: This key and cert is only a development key and cert.
+For

 Install the bundle on the module